svaarala/duktape-wiki/PostEs5Features.md

 <td>ES2015</td>
 <td>Partial</td>
 <td>2.0.0</td>
-<td>Provides access to several fundamental Ecmascript primitives as function
+<td>Provides access to several fundamental ECMAScript primitives as function
     calls.
 For example, <code>Reflect.construct()</code> behaves like
     <code>new</code>.
 Currently has some limitations, e.g. explicit
     <code>newTarget</code> is not supported in <code>Reflect.construct()</code>.</td>